 - 3.1 The Integrated Clinical and Professional Governance Board allows further scrutiny of the minutes from the following Governance meetings: - Social Work Professional Governance Sub Group - Children & Families / Criminal Justice Clinical and Care Governance Leadership Group - Older People & Primary Care Clinical and Care Governance Leadership Group - Mental Health Quality & Clinical Governance Committee - Police Custody Healthcare Clinical Governance Committee - Prison Healthcare Clinical Governance Committee - Homelessness Care Governance Group - Sandyford Governance Group. - 3.2 The HSCP, through the Integrated Clinical and Professional Governance Board, and the other Governance forums, continues to emphasise the need to embed a reflective, quality assurance expectation within all sections of the HSCP. - 3.3 NHS Greater Glasgow and Clyde continue to operate within the agreed Significant Clinical Incident (SCI) policy reporting framework and as such compliment and support Glasgow HSCP governance arrangements ensuring continuous learning and improvement.
-This policy defines SCI's as events that have or could have a significant or catastrophic impact on a patient, adversely affect the organisation and its staff and have potential for wider learning.
+This policy defines SCI's as events that have or could have a significant

-OFFICIAL

-3.4 The SCI policy also describes a range of features that must be considered in establishing a SCI has occurred and that this policy framework should then apply.
-In general a SCI is a potentially avoidable untoward event which has had significant patient impact rated in accordance with perceived risk of significant harm to others (e.g. near miss).

-Clarity on the risk matrix and rating can be obtained in the following link: https://glasgowcity.hscp.scot/sites/default/files/publications/Significant%20Clinical%20I ncidents%20%20Policy.pdf.
-The Risk Assessment Matrix is attached at Appendix 2 of this report.

-- 3.5 SCI investigations must be conducted in accordance with the SCI policy with considerable focus on shared learning.
+- or catastrophic impact on a patient, adversely affect the organisation and its staff and have potential for wider learning. - 3.4 The SCI policy also describes a range of features that must be considered in establishing a SCI has occurred and that this policy framework should then apply.
+In general a SCI is a potentially avoidable untoward event which has had significant patient impact rated in accordance with perceived risk of significant harm to others (e.g. near miss). - Clarity on the risk matrix and rating can be obtained in the following link: https://glasgowcity.hscp.scot/sites/default/files/publications/Significant%20Clinical%20Incidents%20%20Policy.pdf.
+The Risk Assessment Matrix is attached at Appendix 2 of this report. - 3.5 SCI investigations must be conducted in accordance with the SCI policy with considerable focus on shared learning.
 The shared learning summary describes what can/should be done to prevent recurrence rather than highlighting the issue/problem.
 This information is subsequently disseminated across agreed governance arrangements within Glasgow and will often vary dependent on the circumstances which led to the incident. - 3.6 More recently Glasgow has consolidated the principles of shared learning in the development of board wide child protection arrangements with the key purpose of continuous improvement based on findings from local investigations.
-Similar arrangement are under way to replicate this process within the context of adult protection. - 3.7 Glasgow's Adult and Child Protection Committees have a Significant Case Review (SCR) Panel which is chaired by the Chief Officer or designated vice chair (currently the Assistant Chief Officer for Public Protection and Complex Needs).
-The protocol for SCRs can be accessed at the following link: https://www.glasgowchildprotection.org.uk/CHttpHandler.ashx?id=12887&p=0.
-The role of the panel is to oversee, on behalf of the committees, all matters relating to SCRs in accordance with SCR National Guidance.
+Similar arrangements are under way to replicate this process within the context of adult protection.